oVirt/ovirt-site/source/vdsm/developers.html.md

 ## Basic installation

-When building from source, you should enale the ovirt-beta repository, to satisfy dependencies that are not available yet in the release repository.
+When building from source, you should enable the ovirt-beta repository, to satisfy dependencies that are not available yet in the release repository.

        cd ~/rpmbuild/RPMS
        yum install --enablerepo=ovirt-beta x86_64/* noarch/vdsm-xml* noarch/vdsm-cli* noarch/vdsm-python-zombiereaper*

+Before starting the VDSM service for the first time, you must configure and restart libvirt service:

+         vdsm-tool libvirt-configure
+         vdsm-tool libvirt-configure-services-restart

 If needed, enable the vdsm service: